kiminh/XGrad-CAM/README.md

 ----------

 ### Proof_verify.py
-This is a simple script of experimental proof for our claim that given an arbitrary layer in ReLU-CNNs, there exists a specific equation between the class score and the feature maps of the layer.
+This is a simple script of experimental proof for our statement that given an arbitrary layer in ReLU-CNNs, there exists a specific equation between the class score and the feature maps of the layer (Eq.5 in our paper).

 Usage: `python Proof_verify.py`